Born in Sofia, Yanka Hekimova began her career as a pianist and at a very early age performed recitals and concerts in her native city.

 Yanka has recorded several CD's, two of which feature the organ of Saint Eustache (Paris) that include her transcription of Mozart's "Jupiter" Symphony as well as major original organ works.
 She has published the 6 Sonatas by J.S.
 Bach on two CD's recorded at the Tonhalle in Zürich, and has recorded a CD of the renovated organ of Saint-Gabriel in Paris, featuring works by Purcell, JS Bach, Mozart, Schumann, Franck and Vierne.

-Together with Jean Guilou, Yanka Hekimova has created the Symphonie Initiatique - version for two organists - as well as the "Symphonic Dances" by Rachmaninoff, transcribed for two organists by Jean Guillou.
+Together with Jean Guilou, Yanka Hekimova has performed for the dedication of the organ of the Tonhalle in Zürich, created the Symphonie Initiatique - version for two organists - as well as the "Symphonic Dances" by Rachmaninoff, transcribed for two organists by Jean Guillou.
 The live recording of the "Symphonic Dances" published by Universal has been highly acclaimed by magazines such as "Le Monde de la Musique", Répertoire" and "Diapason".

 Since 2015, Yanka Hekimova appears in the famous Oxford Grove Music Online dictionary.